microsoftgraph/xamarin-csharp-photosender-sample/WALKTHROUGH.md

 - Visual Studio 2017 version 15.6.6 with the Xamarin workload installed
 - Android SDK for Android 7.1 and Android Emulator (installed via the [Android SDK Manager in Visual Studio](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-sdk?tabs=vswin))

+## Update the user

+For this workshop we'll be using the Office 365 users provided with the lab.
+You can find the account names and password on the **Resources** tab of the lab instructions.

+Because we'll be working with the user's profile photo, you'll need to upload one.

+1. Download the profile photo from [GitHub](https://github.com/microsoftgraph/xamarin-csharp-photosender-sample/blob/master/profile-pic.png).
+1. Open your browser and go to [https://outlook.office.com](https://outlook.office.com).
+Sign in with your Office 365 credentials.
+1. Click the user avatar in the top right corner of the page, then click the empty avatar next to the user's name and email address to change the user's photo.
+1. Click the **Browse** button and browse to the profile photo.
+Once the photo is uploaded, click **Save**.

 ## Create the app

 1. Open Visual Studio, then choose the **File** menu, then **New**, then **Project...**.